 The weather was predictable in its unpredictability.
 In the sun it could be in the 7o’s or 80’s, but clouds would drop the temperature in a matter of minutes, enough to warrant a fleece or multiple layers.
 It rained (a lot), shined and stormed.
 I went from t-shirt to down coat more times than I could count but the schizophrenic climate made for dramatic skies and good pics and it never dampened our spirits.

 Throughout our trip Tim talked about his photography, editing, and his process in the field.
 We lapped up his words and advice like hungry puppies.
 Three times he set up photos for us, asking two eagle hunters to hold their golden eagles, don traditional garb and sit for images.
 He also taught us how to create rich, captivating portraits from single source light, a signature style for which he’s known.
 (You’ll see a lot of his influence in my photos to come.)

 We played hilarious drinking games, danced a lot, shared personal stories, and helped each other get the most out of our trip.
 Our group didn’t always see eye-to-eye, but overall we got along and enjoyed each others company.
 It’s always a coin toss when you travel with strangers, and luckily we all won.

 Men carrying the remnants of a wedding feast: Boiled lamb, goat, horse or all three, depending on the wealth of the host.
 Note the sheep’s head in the center.

 It was a dark day.
 Storm clouds threatened rain and delivered the most beautiful light inside this ger.

-The Kazakhs are a wonderfully affectionate people.
-They hug, kiss and hold their friends and family all the time.
+The Kazakhs are a very affectionate people.
+They hug, kiss, and hold their friends and family all the time.